darkrenaissance/darkfi/doc/src/learn/dchat/creating-dchat/protocols.md

 1. The Message Subsystem

-MessageSubsystem is a generic publish/subscribe class that can dispatch any kind of message to a list of dispatchers.
-This is how we can send and receive custom messages on the p2p network.
+MessageSubsystem is a generic publish/subscribe class that contains a list of Message dispatchers.
+A new dispatcher is created for every Message type.
+These Message-specific dispatchers maintain a list of susbscribers that are subscribed to a particular message.

 2. Message Subscription

-A subscription to a message type.
+A subscription to a specific Message type.
+Handles receiving messages on a subscription.

 3. Channel

 A channel is an async connection for communication between nodes.
 It is also a powerful interface that exposes methods to the Message Subsystem and implements message subscriptions.
-Channel also contains a weak pointer to its parent, Session.

 4. The Protocol Registry

-ProtocolRegistry takes any kind of generic protocol and initializes it.
-We use it through the method register() which passes a protocol constructor and a session bitflag which determines which sessions (outbound, inbound, or seed) will run our protocol.
+ProtocolRegistry is a registry of all protocols.
+We use it through the method register() which passes a protocol constructor and a session bitflag.
+The bitflag specifies which sessions the protocol is created for.
+The ProtocolRegistry then spawns new protocols for different channels depending on the session.

 5. ProtocolJobsManager

-An asynchronous job manager that spawns and stops tasks created by protocols across the network.
+An asynchronous job manager that spawns and stops tasks.
+Its main purpose is so a protocol can cleanly close all started jobs, through the function close_all_tasks().
+This way if the connection between nodes is dropped and the channel closes, all protocols are also shutdown.

 6. ProtocolBase